Geovanni-Alves/Geovanni-Alves/README.md

 - 👋 Hi, I’m @Geovanni-Alves
-- 👀 I’m interested in Became a Software Developer (FrontEnd and BackEnd)
+- 👀 I’m interested in Become a Software Developer (FrontEnd and BackEnd)
-- 🌱 I’m currently learning Java and Python and more
+- 🌱 I’m currently learning Python
 - 📫 How to reach me geo-estevam@hotmail.com

 <!---